gangeli/NaturalLI/README.md

 Compilation
 ===========

-Configuration
+Server (C++)
 -------------
+### Optimistic Version
 If you're an optimist, the following might even just work:

-    ./configure
+    ./configure --prefix=/path/to/installation
     make check
+    make install

+### Realistic Version
-Otherwise, likely you'll have to set a few options to configure.
+More likely you'll have to set a few options for the configure script.
 For example:

     --with-scala=/path/to/SCALA_HOME    # scalac should be bin/scalac